 Donor retention should always be a priority, but especially for major giving, retention is paramount.

-The energy, time, and resources expended to secure a first-time major gift are immense.
+The energy, time, and resources expended to secure a first-time major gifts prospect are immense.
 Make sure you capitalize on all that hard work by practicing exemplary stewardship skills.
 That way, you can revisit the donor for a future gift down the line.

 As far as predictive capacity goes, previous donations to other nonprofits are a close second behind past giving to your organization.